rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-i.md

 Then both `a` and `b` need to be stored in memory on the stack (or at the very least, have a corresponding stack address) as we can't take the address of a register.
 However, do they always need to be on the stack?
 Is it possible to know whether a pointer points to a stack variable or a heap location?

 There is an interesting paper that [extends SSA numbering](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.17.1802) that deal with analysis of pointers in the context of SSA.
-The method presented is quite understandable, but it is not immediately clear whether there will be a substantial benefit to implementing it.
+The method presented is quite understandable, but it was not clear that the time investment to implement it would pay off for the contest.

 For the sake of getting something working, I chose a simpler approach, which is an initial pass over the AST to make a list of all local variables whose address gets taken (&'ed) and store them on the stack.
 They are loaded from the stack whenever they are read, and stored to stack whenever they are written.